A-V-Jagannathan/FrozenLava-Encryptcon/README.md

 data-creation-frozenlava.ipynb: The notebook which creates cluster-wise datasets for the classification models that are built.

 knn-clusterdetect.ipynb: Given a new testdata, using KNN this notebook's model detects the cluster that it belongs to.

+xgboost-encryptcon.ipynb: The Notebook used to train the XGBoost model.

+index.py and tempcoderunner.py: python files used for demonstration of our submission.

+model_cluster0.joblib till model_cluster3.joblib: The trained and pickled XGBoost models used for classifying fraudulent/non fraudulent for different clusters.